AmpersandJS/ampersand-state/README.md

 However, sometimes it's useful to define your own custom datatypes.
 Doing so allows you to use them in the `props` below, along with all their features (like `required`, `default`, etc).

 Setting `type` is required.
-A `typeError` will be thrown if it's missing or has not been choosen (either from default types or your custom ones).
+A `typeError` will be thrown if it's missing or has not been chosen (either from default types or your custom ones).

 To define a type, you generally will provide an object with 4 member functions (though only 2 are usually necessary)  `get`, `set`, `default`, and `compare`.